exercism/ruby/README.md

     bin/generate --update <slug>

-To regenerate tests without the updated canonical data, run the command without the `--update` option.
+Leaving out the --update option will cause the BookKeeping version number to remain the same.
+This can be useful when testing generators.

 #### Changing a Generated Exercise